 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 For Bus Drivers, more experience in the field does not usually mean bigger paychecks.
 Folks with fewer than five years of experience take home $29K on average, and those who have worked for five to 10 years see a bigger median salary of $31K.
 Bus Drivers with one to two decades of relevant experience report an average salary of approximately $33K.
 Veterans who have acquired more than 20 years report a median income of $36K, which is generally higher than the pay reported by other tenure groups.

 Pay Difference by Location

-New York offers some of the highest pay in the country for Bus Drivers, 53 percent above the national average.
-Bus Drivers can also look forward to large paychecks in cities like Seattle (+28 percent), Las Vegas (+24 percent), Cincinnati (+11 percent), and Houston (+8 percent).
-Tampa is the lowest-paying area, 20 percent south of the national average.
-Below-median salaries also turn up in Cleveland and Orlando (15 percent lower and 12 percent lower, respectively).
+For Bus Drivers, New York provides a pay rate that is 52 percent greater than the national average.
+Bus Drivers can also look forward to large paychecks in cities like Seattle (+28 percent), Las Vegas (+19 percent), Philadelphia (+15 percent), and Cincinnati (+12 percent).
+Those in the field find the lowest salaries in Orlando, 12 percent below the national average.
+Below-median salaries also turn up in Los Angeles and Detroit (10 percent lower).

 Related Job Salaries

 Rated 4 out of 5